trunk-studio/react-native-system-setting-ts/iOS.md

     ## ADD THE FOLLOWING:

-    # Enables bluetooth functionality of react-native-system-setting
+    # Enables bluetooth functionality of react-native-system-setting-ts
     installer.pods_project.targets.each do |target|
       if target.name == "RCTSystemSetting"
         target.build_configurations.each do |config|